chuc92man/docker-stacks/datacube-notebook/README.md

 # Jupyter Notebook Open Data Cube Stack

+Alpha version of an [Open Data Cube](https://www.opendatacube.org/) Jupyter Notebook Stack for [Zero to JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/), that is meant to let users make JupyterHub available to a large group of users, such as the staff and students of a university.

-Alpha version of an [Open Data Cube](https://www.opendatacube.org/) Jupyter Notebook Stack.
-Please visit the [documentation site](https://zero-to-jupyterhub.readthedocs.io/en/latest/user-environment.html#customize-an-existing-docker-image) for help using and contributing to this repo.
+Please visit the [official documentation](https://zero-to-jupyterhub.readthedocs.io/en/latest/user-environment.html#customize-an-existing-docker-image) for Zero to JupyterHub with Kubernetes if you need help using and contributing to this repo.

 ## Building the Docker image